YappingStudios/YappingAndroid/README.md

 30. Keep a background service running for when app is killed.-Rohit-18 to 20
 31. Tweaking the refresh data on ask pressed -Rohit-HOLD
 32. Notification when question answered.-Srikar
+33. Remove toast for answer in text in see all questions